lupyuen/lupyuen.github.io/src/touch2.md

     __Next 2 Bytes__ (LSB First) are the __Y Coordinate__ (0 to 1440)

+    (What's in the 2 remaining bytes?
+Doesn't seem to indicate Touch Up / Touch Down)

-1. To stop the Touch Interrupt, set the __Touch Panel Status__ to 0...
+1. To acknowledge the Touch Point, set the __Touch Panel Status__ to 0...

     Write 0 to I2C Register __`0x814E`__